 Despite the link between hypothyroidism and weight gain, doctors also propose that in some cases, if those with underactive thyroids actively forced themselves to maintain a normal activity level, they may only result in gaining a few pounds.
 Doctors explain that with many cases of weight gain as a result of hypothyroidism, due to symptoms such as depression and fatigue, sufferers are often too tired or lack the motivation to exercise and so, fall into an unhealthy cycle of decreased activity and over-eating as an emotional outlet.
 Therefore, in addition to medications which normalize thyroid hormone levels, sufferers of hypothyroidism who need to lose weight could greatly benefit from taking weight loss medications, such as phentermine.

 Sufferers of hypothyroidism are often prescribed Synthroid, which contains levothyroxine, a synthetic form of the thyroid hormone that allows replacement of the thyroid hormone and therefore normal levels of thyroid.
 As a result of the normalization of thyroid levels, excess weight may be lost.
 However, Synthroid is not a weight loss medication, and therefore some sufferers may require additional help to lose excess weight.
 By increasing energy levels and decreasing appetite, phentermine can help those with hypothyroidism with the additional symptoms that come as a result of an underactive thyroid, such as tiredness and lack of energy.
 By encouraging sufferers to incorporate more exercise into their lives and to break the cycle of inactivity, depression and emotional eating, phentermine could enable those with hypothyroidism to reach their goal weights and also to experience an improved mood and better overall health.
-Sufferers of hypothyroidism who are taking phentermine can also find lots of support on the Phentermine.com forum, as one woman here has done, and it’s also a great place to share experiences and ask advice, as the discussions both here and here show.
+Sufferers of hypothyroidism who are taking phentermine can also find lots of support in the phentermine.com support group on Facebook.

 It is important to stress here that phentermine and Synthroid, or any other medications, may only be taken together if they are prescribed by a doctor who is aware that the patient is taking this combination.
 While many people report success with weight loss while taking phentermine and Synthroid, in some cases it may be inadvisable for others to take both medications.
 This is due to individual differences between patients, whereby it could result in potentially harmful interactions for some people, therefore we would emphasize that the two should never be taken together without approval from your doctor.